 By evaluating the performance of your emails, you can adjust and optimize your campaigns.
-According to Hubspot’s email marketing guide there are 4 key metrics in email marketing:
+According to Hubspot’s email marketing guide, there are 4 key metrics in email marketing:

 - Deliverability measures the rate at which emails reach your intended subscribers’ inboxes.
 When an email cannot be delivered because an email address is invalid, it will register as a hard bounce.
 Too many hard bounces can hurt your deliverability and inbox placement on the emails that do go through.
 To improve deliverability, remove hard bounces and unengaged users (those who don’t open your emails) and only send to those addresses that are engaging with your emails.

 - Open rate is the percentage of people that open your email once it reaches their inbox.
-Average open rates vary across different industries but, generally speaking, an open rate between 14% - 24% is considered good.
+Average open rates vary across different industries but, generally speaking, an open rate between 14% – 24% is considered good.
 To improve your open rate, try some A/B testing to determine which options perform best among your audience.
-Select one variable to test at a time (time of day, call to action, images or subject lines).
+Select one variable to test at a time (time of day, call to action, images, or subject lines).
 Stick with what performs best and move on to the next variable.

 - Click-through rate (CTR) is the percentage of people who click on a link within your email.
 A successful email will receive a 3-5% CTR.
-There are lots of ways to improve CTR; everything from changing the format and layout of your email, to use of colors and images.
-The easiest way to increase CTR is to use a button rather than text link for your Call to Action (CTA).
-Humans love to click buttons, so give your readers a button to click and what your CTR grow.
+There are lots of ways to improve CTR; everything from changing the format and layout of your email, to the use of colors and images.
+The easiest way to increase CTR is to use a button rather than a text link for your Call to Action (CTA).
+Humans love to click buttons, so give your readers a button to click and what your CTR grows.

-- Unsubscribes measures the number of people who opt out of your email list once they receive an email from you.
+- Unsubscribes measures the number of people who opt-out of your email list once they receive an email from you.
 Again, don’t take unsubscribes personally.
 Be kind and considerate and remove them as soon as possible from your list to avoid violating the CAN-SPAM act and your messages potentially being tagged as spam.

 See, there’s a little more to email marketing than just typing an email and hitting send.
-But, it is definitely worth the time an effort.
-Email integrates very well with other strategies and it has the best ROI of any marketing channel - $38-$40 for each $1 spent.
+But, it is definitely worth the time and effort.
+Email integrates very well with other strategies and it has the best ROI of any marketing channel – $38-$40 for each $1 spent.

 So, what are you waiting for?